TRAVEL DEMAND AND THE ROLE OF PARKING

 UNDERSTANDING END USE ENERGY DEMAND

-My recent engagement relates to my work on end use energy demand.
-This has been in the form of public talks and workshops, picture books, policy responses and blogposts:
+Engagement work from 2014-2016 focussed on end use energy demand, and included public talks and workshops, picture books, policy responses and blogposts:

 If the Walls Could Talk: histories of homes, daily lives and domestic energy use in Stevenage, 13th November 2015, 1030-1200, Stevenage Museum.
 A talk and interactive workshop with Stevenage residents & project participants.
 This event is being held as part of the ESRC Festival of Social Science.